w0nght/pick-and-spin/README.md

 The shared link opens the website but does not include the user's locally saved wheels.

+## Change the theme

+Use the theme button in the header to switch between:

+- System
+- Light
+- Dark

+The selected theme is saved automatically in the browser.

 ## Tech Stack

 - React